 Statistical techniques in New Zealand have been limited mainly to DFA.
 Whilst not without potential flaws (see below), DFA has several advantages, the most important being that all or most elements in the analyses are taken into account non-subjectively, samples are able to be classified (matched) with known probability, and their degree of similarity is reflected in the Mahalanobis multidimensional distance statistic, $D^2$ , which is preferable to the frequently used numerical 'similarity coefficients' measure.
 The efficacy of the technique can be tested using an iterative process to measure classification efficiency.
-DFA has been applied reasonably successfully to studies involving major-element analyses of glass, Fe-Ti oxides or hornblende for both rhyolitic and andesitic tephras including composite (mixed) tephra deposits.
+DFA has been applied reasonably successfully to studies involving major-element analyses of glass (Fig. 12), Fe-Ti oxides or hornblende for both rhyolitic and andesitic tephras including composite (mixed) tephra deposits.
 In all these studies, many individual tephra layers or groups of tephras were able to be discriminated with a high-degree of probability (up to 100% classification efficiency) using either glass or titanomagnetite compositions, but some tephras, very similar compositionally, were less-well discriminated or unidentifiable using major elements alone.

-The successful use of DFA is directly reliant upon the quality and comprehensiveness of the reference datasets against which unknowns are compared (e.g., Lowe, J.J. et al., 2007; Lowe, 2008a; Bourne et al., 2010).
+The successful use of DFA is directly reliant upon the quality and comprehensiveness of the reference datasets against which unknowns are compared (e.g., Stokes et al., 1992; Cronin et al., 1996a, 1996b; Lowe, J.J. et al., 2007; Lowe, 2008a; Bourne et al., 2010).
 The generally poor analytical precision of some elements obtained by EMPA may limit the effectiveness of some DFA models, and the somewhat piecemeal glass compositional datasets for New Zealand tephras, acquired over several decades at a number of EMPA facilities, are of variable quality for several reasons, including changes in microprobe analytical procedures in the mid-1990s.
 Although further advances using DFA to identify and correlate rhyolitic tephras in New Zealand may now be feasible with the acquisition of the new glass major-element data (summarised in Smith et al., 2005; Lowe et al. 2008a), the approach must be cautionary.
 Elsewhere, the statistical (or Euclidian) distance function (which is a variation of the similarity coefficient method), cluster analysis, or the Student's t-test have been used (e.g., Pollard et al., 2006; Pearce et al., 2008b; Preece et al., 2011).
-A review paper on statistical correlation methods is being prepared (Lowe et al., in prep), but ultimately such statistical techniques will rely on the development of more comprehensive, regional tephrostatigraphic and geochemical databases of uniformly high quality (Lowe, 2011).
+Pouget et al. (2014) used principal component analysis to correlate tephras in California.
+New approaches have been developed by Bebbington and Cronin (2011), Turner et al. (2011), and Green et al. (2014).
+Statistical correlation methods were reviewed by Lowe et al. (in review).
+Ultimately such statistical techniques will rely on the development of more comprehensive, regional tephrostatigraphic and geochemical databases of uniformly high quality (Lowe, 2011).